 - Assertive Leaders listen better.
 They give their full attention to what other people are saying, rather than listening selectively and waiting for their turn to respond, criticise or offer advice.
 They are therefore able to identify the real issues amidst a sea of information and activity.

 - Assertive Leaders truly empower people.
-They ask more questions, invite contribution and encourage others to presents ideas and to solve problems.
+They ask more questions, invite contribution and encourage others to present ideas and to solve problems.

 - Assertive Leaders treat other people as individuals.
 They appreciate that people are different with different capacities for work.
 They also do not judge or discriminate against anyone for their gender, culture, sexual orientation or background.